alexellis/pizero-docker-demo/README.md

 ### Watch me on Pimoroni's live YouTube TV show

 In *Bilge Tank 039 - Clusters, Docker, Brambles & Raspberry Pi Supercomputers!* I talk Docker, what it means to be a Docker Captain and all about Docker Swarm.
+I also demo the full Hack with an additional Raspberry Pi board making 5 nodes in total.

 [BilgeTank 039 on YouTube](https://www.youtube.com/watch?v=ASYnWV0Km_A)